codatio/codat-docs/docs/using-the-api/paging.md

 ## Request

-Our endpoints which return multiple results are paged, e.g. [companies ](https://api.codat.io/swagger/index.html#/Companies/get_companies) or [push ](https://api.codat.io/swagger/index.html#/Push/get_companies__companyId__push) operations.
+Our endpoints which return multiple results are paged, e.g. [`GET /companies`](/codat-api#/operations/list-companies).
 If you're calling these endpoints, you will need to supply a `page` query parameter.
 You can configure the size of each page by using the `pageSize` query parameter.

 A typical request will have the following properties: